taraspos/gae-workshop/level1/README.md

   HOST_ENDPOINT: http://<STATIC_PUBLIC_IP>:80
 ```

+Now we want our app to communicate with our server (do the request to the `/whoami` endpoint from GAE environment)

-Now we need to create new HTTP handler for our app, to do so, we will need to add
+To do that we need to create new HTTP handler with all the acutal logic to the `main.go` file.
-`"io/ioutil"` to the list of imports and write next handler code:
+We need to start by adding `"io/ioutil"` to the list of imports and following handler function:

 ```go
 // demoHandler sends request to our HOST_ENDPOINT, and responses with received response